SriRamya27/PESUVariance/README.md

 # PESUVariance
 A Full Stack website
-It allows students to enhace their skills on various topics related to data science by participating in competitions and quizzes
-Technologies used: PostgreSQL, Flask, HTML and CSS
+It allows students to enhace their skills on topics related to data science by participating in competitions and quizzes Technologies used: PostgreSQL, Flask, HTML and CSS